Peter Ludwig von der Pahlen: Early career

-Pahlen stemmed from a family of Baltic nobles.
-He was born in the manor of Palms, in present-day Haljala Parish, Lääne-Viru County, Estonia.
+Pahlen stemmed patrilineally from the Baltic German noble family of Pahlen.
+He was born in the manor of Palmse (Palms), in present-day Lääne-Viru County, Estonia, then part of the Russian Empire.
 He served in the horse guards and saw service in the Russo-Turkish Wars.
 He was wounded at Bendery and invested with the Order of St George of the 4th degree.
 During the Russo-Turkish War, 1787-92 he distinguished himself during the Siege of Ochakov (order of St. George the 3rd degree).